 While cleaning your cat's teeth at home does not sound like an easy thing to do, it can be done quickly and painlessly.
-What you need to have is pet-friendly toothpaste, and a child's toothbrush, or finger brush, you can even wrap cotton around your finger if you do not have a toothbrush.
+What you need to have is pet-friendly toothpaste, a child's toothbrush, or a finger brush, you can even wrap cotton around your finger if you do not have a toothbrush.

 Make sure your cat is comfortable when you are going to clean their teeth, this is not going to be their favorite thing to do either.
 You may need to wrap your cat up in a blanket, like you would a small baby, for your and their protection.